smcclain56/priority-queue/README.md

 This repository holds an implementation of a priority queue structure in Java.
 This was an implementation I did for my undergraduate algorithms class in which I was tasked with creating a minimum priority queue that stores pairs (p,e) which consist of a priority value and an element value, both are assumed to be integers for simplicity.
 The element is stored in the priority queue with the associated priority.
 This project also includes a text-based interface that allows the user to interact with the priority queue and conduct actions, such as inserting a new element, removing the highest priority element, changing that priority of an element in the priority queue, printing out the priority queue or exiting the program.

 # Features
 This priority queue is implemented using a min heap which is itself implemented using an array.
 To increase efficiency, I am keeping track of the index into the array for every element using a map data structure.
-The input to the map would be the elment and the output would be the index of that element in the heap array.
+The input to the map would be the element and the output would be the index of that element in the heap array.
 The priority queue supports the following methods:
 - push - add an element to the priority queue
 - pop - remove the highest priority element from the queue
 - topElement - return (but don't remove) the element with the highest priority
 - topPriority - return (but don't remove) the highest priority value
-- clear, isEmpty
 - changePriority(int element, int newPriority) - change the priority of the existing element in the queue
-- getPriority(int element) - return the priority for an existing element in the queue
+- getPriority(int element) - returns the priority for an existing element in the queue
 - isPresent(int element) - returns true if an element exists in the queue and false otherwise
+- isEmpty() - returns true if the queue is empty
+- clear() - removes all elements from the queue

 The text-based interface starts with an empty priority queue and allows the user to interact with the queue through a menu with the following five options: